-A study published in the British Medical Journal found that tree tree essential oil is “a powerful disinfectant and is non-poisonous and gentle” to the body.
-Amazingly in 1923, Dr. A.R.
-Penfold found that tea tree oil was twelve times more effective at healing infections than the conventional antiseptic (carbolic acid) at that time.
-Therefore during the 1930s and 1940s, tea tree oil became widely known as the go-to antiseptic for Australian World War II soldiers who were given tea tree oil in their first aid kits.
+In 1923, Dr. A.R.
+Penfold found that tea tree oil was TWELVE times more effective at healing infections than the conventional antiseptic (carbolic acid) at that time; and during the 1930s-40s, tea tree oil was known as the go-to antiseptic for Australian World War II soldiers who were given tea tree oil in their first aid kits.

 One of the most incredible studies done recently done on tea tree oil investigated its ability to fight skin cancer.
 In a study published in the Journal of Dermatological Sciences, tea tree oil was found to have a rapid effect on reducing cancerous tumors and boosting immunity.